naikhri23/HacksUGithub/README.md

 ## How We Built It

 Slide SU was built using React.js and VSCode Live Share.
 While exploring backend solutions, we faced challenges due to the collaborative nature of VSCode Live Share.
 Ultimately, we leveraged React’s capabilities to create a real-time experience without a traditional database.
-We built it for HackSU as part of the Connections track

 ## Getting Started

+This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 First, run the development server: